 Hey Soul Mates,

-Elvis Costello's birthday.
+today is Elvis Costello's birthday.
 As a kid, I was always mystified as to why anyone else would be called "Elvis?"
 There was only one real Elvis, the king.
 But here was Declan MacManus from Liverpool calling himself "Elvis."

 Now, I didn't know today was his birthday, but for some reason Costello was on my mind.
 He was all I listened to on my iPod this afternoon.
 I went through his Greatest Hits and the first few tracks from his collaboration with Burt Bacharach.
 While I was jamming (I Don't Want To Go To) Chelsea and walking around North Hollywood, I was thinking, I should write a blog about the nicest people I've met in the music industry and I'll start with Elvis Costello.
 But wait, was Blondie Chaplin nicer or was Prince?
 Well, Blondie probably gets most attentive; Prince most patient.
 Not to name drop, the purpose was to let you know who I thought was brilliant in person.
 If it wasn't Elvis, he's up there.